 - If it grows together it goes together so give this Shrimp Scampi with Tomatoes, Corn, and Basil a whirl on a hot summer day.

-- And this Corn Chowder with Bacon and Sweet Potatoes is a great way to use the last of the summer corn as the seasons transition into fall.
+- And this Sweet Potato Corn Chowder is a great way to use the last of the summer corn as the seasons transition into fall.
 It freezes well so make it ahead!

-Corn cakes are a quick and easy side dish, full of summer flavors!
+Debra's Details: Gluten-free corn cakes are quick and easy, full of summer flavors!

 - Fresh corn kernels cut straight from the cob add sweetness and texture and tastes like summer.